Friday, March 4, 2022 at 7:30PM

 COVID-19 Health and Safety Updates

-Beginning Oct.
-1, 2021, the resident companies of the Duke Energy Center for the Performing Arts, including North Carolina Opera, will require proof of full vaccination or a negative PCR test dated within the past 72 hours for entry.
-Per current City of Raleigh requirements, face masks are also required to be worn by all guests while inside the building.
+As of Oct.
+1, 2021, the resident companies of the Duke Energy Center for the Performing Arts, including North Carolina Opera, require proof of full vaccination or a negative PCR test dated within the past 72 hours for entry for those older than 12.
+We ask that all guests continue to wear face masks while inside the building.